Tiger nuts, also called chufa, are not nuts, they are small root vegetables which comprised 80% of our Paleo ancestors’ diet some 2 million years ago.

-They are soft, sweet, and have a nutty flavor when soaked overnight in water.
-You can use them as a nut substitute if you have nut allergies, or as a milk substitute if you are lactose intolerant.
+Tiger nuts or Cyperus esculentus, (also called chufa sedge, nut grass, yellow nutsedge, or earth almond) is a crop of the sedge family.
+This ancient superfood is soft, sweet, and has a nutty flavor when soaked overnight in water.
+The can be used as a nut substitute if one has nut allergies, or as a milk substitute if lactose intolerant.

-Today, tigernuts are a traditional food in Nigeria and Spain, and are known for their rich mineral and oleic oil (good fat) content.
-They are also a source of protein and are high in fiber, which gives you a feeling of fullness, suppressing your appetite.
+Today, tiger nuts are a traditional food in Nigeria and Spain, and are known for their rich mineral and oleic oil (good fat) content.
+They are also a source of protein, which gives one a feeling of fullness, suppressing your appetite.

-Traditionally, in Spain they blend the softened tubers to make a nutritious milky drink called “horchata.”
+Traditionally, in Spain they blend the softened tubers to make a nutritious milky drink called “horchata” or tiger milk.
 It tastes sweet, much like almond milk, so it makes a refreshing and wholesome beverage, traditionally served cold.
-But I think children would enjoy sipping warm “tiger milk” listening to their favorite bedtime story, don’t you?